telerik/xaml-docs/controls/radtabbedwindow/events.md

 * **NewWindow**: The new window created via drag drop operation.
 * **DraggedTab**: The dragged RadTabItem from the source RadTabbedWindow.

+**Example 3** demonstrates how you can cancel the creation of the new window or attach the same handler to its **AddingNewTab** event as that of the source window.

 #### [C#] Example 3: Handle the TabbedWindowCreating event
 {{region cs-radtabbedwindow-events_3}}
     private void MainWindow_TabbedWindowCreating(object sender, TabbedWindowCreatingEventArgs e)